 The Look of Love Is In Your Eyes...

 For Valentine's Day, that date set aside to remember romance, I decided to look at one of the most romantic films: City Lights.
-It's unique in that it is a silent film when sound had already been established as fact.
-Now that I have seen it, for a good part of it I could appreciate the craftsmanship that went into City Lights, but was beginning to wonder how it could be considered one of the Greatest Love Stories on Film...until we get to the end.
+It's unique in that it is a silent film when the genre was all but dead.
+For a good part of it I could appreciate the craftsmanship that went into City Lights, but was beginning to wonder how it could be considered one of the Greatest Love Stories on Film, until we get to the end.

 After serving time for theft, the Tramp goes back, with no money, no job prospects, and looking worse for wear.
-The Flower Girl, we see, has now a successful flower shop with her grandmother.
-She now is successful and has full sight.
-However, every time a wealthy man comes, she hopes it's Him.
+The Flower Girl, who was able to afford surgery to restore her sight, has now a successful flower shop with her grandmother.
+Every time a wealthy man comes, she hopes it's Him.
 However, she knows He hasn't come in yet.
 Some newspaper boys bully the Tramp in front of her store.
 The Tramp recognizes her immediately, but she is amused at him and his longing gaze.
 Touched by his affection, she offers him a flower and some change.
 When she reaches for his hands, she instantly realizes who he is.

 "You?" the title card reads.
 The next two title cards are some of the most beautiful and heartfelt lines of 'dialogue' in film.
 The Tramp: "You can see now?"
 The Flower Girl: "Yes, I can see now".
 We close City Lights on his face, one filled with love and hope.